skrajewski/chatgpt-explorer/README.md

 ## ⚠️ Disclaimer

 This project was developed with assistance from AI tools including Claude and other language models.
 I did my best to guide the tool towards solution that is both sufficient and safe.
-If you, however, see anything that should raise concerns, do not hesitate to raise the issue.
+If you, however, see anything that should raise concerns, do not hesitate to request an issue.